Teminabuan

-Teminabuan is a small town in South Sorong Regency, Southwest Papua, Indonesia.
-The town serves as the administrative capital of South Sorong Regency.
-It had a population of 11,627 at the 2010 Census and 19,491 at the 2020 Census.
-The town is located in the southwestern-central part of the Bird's Head Peninsula.
-The area was bombed between January and March 1967.(by whom?)
+Teminabuan is an administrative district (distrik) in South Sorong Regency, in Southwest Papua, Indonesia.
+The district includes the town of Kaibus (which serves as the administrative capital of South Sorong Regency) and its northern suburb of Kohoin.
+The district had a population of 11,627 at the 2010 Census and 19,491 at the 2020 Census; the official estimate as at mid 2024 was 20,648.
+The town of Kaibus is located in the southwestern-central part of the Bird's Head Peninsula, and had a population of 4,743 in mid 2022.
+The area was bombed between January and March 1967 by the Indonesian National Army in Papua conflict.
 It is served by Teminabuan Airport.